GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - Any known sub-agency site
 - Any known major entry points to your sites

-Learn more about what links provide your users with clear, trustworthy digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/))
+Learn more about what links provide your users with clear, trustworthy digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).

-{{< / box >}}
+{{< /box >}}

 ## Freedom of Information Act (FOIA)